 Reasons or Motivations for Mergers and Acquisitions

-On 25 September 2013, United States-based chip supplier Applied Materials Inc. announced its intention to acquire Japan-based chip supplier Tokyo Electron Ltmd. for $9.39 billion.
-Roughly 10 months after the announcement, the two companies entered a mutual merger of equals through an all-stock deal that in turn, paved the way for the emergence of a new company—the Eteris.
+United States-based chip supplier Applied Materials announced on 25 September 2013 its intention to acquire Japan-based chip supplier Tokyo Electron Limited for $9.39 billion.
+The two companies then entered a mutual merger of equals through an all-stock deal that in turn roughly 10 months after the announcement.
+This resulted in the creation of a new company called Eteris.

 The deal created a market value worth $29 billion and resulted in horizontal integration.
 Remember that both companies are two of the largest suppliers of semiconductor chips in the world.